smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 MinIncomingConfirmations = 3 # Default
 ```
+Minimum required confirmations before a log event will be consumed.

 ### MinimumContractPayment<a id='EVM-MinimumContractPayment'></a>
 ```toml
 MinimumContractPayment = '10000000000000 juels' # Default
 ```
+Minimum payment in LINK required to execute a direct request job.
+This can be overridden on a per-job basis.

 ### NonceAutoSync<a id='EVM-NonceAutoSync'></a>
 ```toml